 But as we said above, don’t worry about how little or much you can lift.
 The key is consistency.
 You can start anywhere; as long as you’re consistent, you can expect to get stronger and stronger.

 What should I do after my powerlifting workout?

 Are you interested in powerlifting for women?
 We can all make it happen if we want to.
-At the same time, make sure you set realistic and achievable goals, and once you achieve them, those small milestones will motivate you to push yourself even harder.
+Make sure you set realistic and achievable goals, and once you achieve them, those small milestones will motivate you to push yourself even harder.

 The powerlifting for women journey is truly rewarding, and I am confident you will not have any regrets.
 Do feel free to reach out to me on Instagram @ Sophia Khan if you have any queries.
 It will be my honor to guide you on this new journey.

 If you are interested to learn more about fitness, check out our guide on fitness in Hong Kong.
 We cover the best gyms in Hong Kong; we review F45 and find the best yoga studios.

 - Where to buy plant-based protein powder